RomanRietsche/romanrietsche.github.io/content/_index.md

 type: landing

 sections:
-#about.bibliography not working
+# not working
-  - block: about.avatar
+  - block: about.bibliography
     id: about
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)